Is your mobility being affected? Favouring one leg?

 ignore persistent knee pain in a child, as there are specific & serious diseases to this age group which have to be excluded.

 Knee pain can have a negative effect on both confidence and mobility, which is where we can help.
 Over the longer term, abnormal mechanics lead to earlier degenerative changes, which is another reason for getting things sorted sooner rather than later.
-And if you in the older age group and have been told you have arthritis in the knees, don't take that to mean that you just have to learn to live with it.
-Treatment can often improve your symptoms.
+And if you're in the older age group and have been told you have arthritis there, don't take that to mean that you just have to learn to live with it.
+Treatment can often improve make a big difference to the associated symptoms of stiffness & pain.

-Contact us now to find out what's wrong and to start putting things right.
+Contact us now to find out what's wrong & how good you can feel